 A continental buffet breakfast is served in the downstairs dining room, which included crowd-pleasers like cereal, yogurt, and toast and a couple of delicious surprises (lemon curd over a cookie crust, a variety of muffins and pastries).
 The staff was friendly and polite, as was the resident Maltese.

 Ciao Bambino runs a family-focused travel agency and can help book accommodations, as well as our favorite activities in Italy like kid-friendly cooking classes and art lessons.
-Request assistance on the CB!
-Family Vacation Advisors information page.
+Request assistance on our Connect with a Travel Advisor page.

 Editorial Note: Locanda Palazzone offered Ciao Bambino complimentary lodging to review the property.
 As always, our opinions are our own.
 Photos provided by Rebecca Winke.